nest/nest-simulator/doc/userdoc/contribute/styleguide/styleguide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With the Sphinx extension `intersphinx <https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html>`_,
-projects that also use Sphinx can be referenced the same way as your local project.
+projects that also use Sphinx can be referenced in the same way as your local project.
 You can use the reference label
 role (``:ref:``), document role (``:doc:``), and Python role (``:py:func:``, ``:py:class:``).
 You only need to add the
 intersphinx unique identifer to the reference, which looks like this ``:doc:`custom label <unique-identifier:filename>```.
 See section in userdoc/conf.py "intersphinx_mapping" to see which projects are currently included along with their